 - Call blending is unproductive and should not be used.

 The problem here is that agents tend to be good at either outbound processes, or inbound, but not both.
-Deploying agents to work outside their skill area degrades call center performance.The answer is firstly to restrict blending to those (rare) agents with both inbound and outbound skills, and secondly to blend not only voice traffic but multiple media types as well.
+Deploying agents to work outside their skill area degrades call center performance.The answer is firstly to restrict blending to those (rare) agents with both inbound and outbound skills, and secondly to blend not only voice traffic but multiple media channels as well.
 And where do you find multi-disciplinary agents to deal with email, chat, sms, social media, etc?
 Anybody with teenage children will see how naturally young people interact with multiple media sources.
 Your multi-disciplinary staffing issue could be a solution for youth unemployment!

 If these myths are familiar to you, you are not alone.
 We hope the above suggestions will improve your use of existing call center software.
 If you would like more detail, please ask us (email@example.com) for the white papers we have produced on these subjects.